What are Fairfax Water Rates, Fees, and Charges?

 - How many valves will be in each box?

-Every one one of our estimates will include a hand drawn picture of your plat and our proposed sprinkler design.
+Every one of our estimates will include a hand-drawn picture of your plat and our proposed sprinkler design.

 It is difficult to give an exact price without reviewing your property’s needs.
 Here are a few things that affect pricing:

 - Plumbing: The easier it is to connect to a main water line 3/4″ or greater, the cheaper the plumbing.
 There are three categories for plumbing: inside, outside and outside with a sidewalk.